Jax-Wysong/Jax-Wysong/README.md

 - **[Parallel Spacetime FEM Solver (1+1 and 2+1)](https://github.com/Jax-Wysong/Space-Time-FEM-public)** – PETSc-based nonlinear PDE solver
   - **Ghost Field Numerical Experiments** – code used to investigate how different initial conditions and potentials effect a ghost system of 2 scalar fields
   - **Linear Heat and Wave Eqn Problems** - linear problems used to test and understand numerical and parallel implementation
-  - **Practice Problems in Numerical Relativity** - currently working to reproduce some results from literature to obtain a better grasp on NR and extend the space-time FEM to more regimes

 ## Technical
 C • Python • PETSc • HPC clusters • FEM • Numerical Methods • MATLAB • LaTeX